Rock Climbing: What’s the Point?

 Sure, I can value the sense of accomplishment in building up my strength to achieve a goal, specifically that glory-feeling in completion of a difficult route.
 The community factor of spending time with friends by sharing an adventurous activity is also a positive, less narcissistic value.
-But the more engaged and skilled one becomes in rock-climbing, the more easily it becomes consuming with the need for more gear, technique, commitment, energy.
-I could just as easily set my physical goals in something simpler and less consuming like running.
+But the more engaged and skilled one becomes in rock climbing, the more easily it becomes consuming with the need for more gear, technique, commitment, energy.
+I could just as easily set my physical goals in something simpler and less consuming, like running.
 And I could just as easily invite friends over for dinner to spend time with them.

-So, again: what’s the point?
-Why go rock-climbing?
+So, again: What’s the point?
+Why go rock climbing?

-This past weekend, my coworker Nick took my friend Rosa and I to a climb in Yosemite called the Generator Crack (named so because of its proximity to a generator).
+This past weekend, my coworker Nick took my friend Rosa and I on a climb in Yosemite called the Generator Crack (named so because of its proximity to a generator).
 The crack begins as an off-width climb before it widens out into a chimney.
 “Off-width,” I learned, denotes a crack wider than a fist, yet too narrow to fit one’s entire body in (like the chimney).
-The method of off-width climbing involves using whatever body part you can jam into the crack to create enough leverage to pull yourself up–such as stacking your fists, wedging in your knee, using an arm like a bar between the walls…
+The method of off-width climbing involves using whatever body part you can jam into the crack to create enough leverage to pull yourself up–such as stacking your fists, wedging in your knee, or using an arm like a bar between the walls.

 After belaying/watching Nick through his struggle to the top the Generator Crack, I “tried” (read: flailed around, cursed at a creation of God, weeping and gnashing of teeth, etc.) my hand at it as well.
 Upon accepting the fact that my physical and mental fortitude weren’t up to par for the off-width, Nick pulled me up on the rope so I could try the upper chimney section.